jbranso/.emacs.d/README.md

 packages will be automatically downloaded and installed.  *At least that is what is supposed to happen.*  Currently this functionality is broken.
 You can clone my config just fine, but when you try to start emacs, emacs'll will call say things like where is package X,Y, and Z?
 I'm working on fixing these issues.
 Like right now.
 Sept.
 19, 2015.

+To get these things fixed,  these need to be addressed.

+* Currently, gnus will give you some errors, because I'm not including init-gnus-secret.el into my repo.
+Because I don't want the internet to know my primary email addressaddress.
+* paradox won't work, because I'm not including my init-paradox.el file, which has my github token in it, since I don't want the provide the internet with a means to mess with my github account.
+*

 ## Important note about helm

 I use helm-mode instead of ido, and you should too.
 Helm-swoop alone is super amazing (although swiper.el, is nice too).
 This